 Virgin coconut oil makes a great conditioner to help moisturise wood and keep it looking its best.
 Use a clean cloth to rub coconut oil and leave to dry for roughly fifteen minutes.
 Then, buff away any excess using a soft, dry cloth using wide circular motions.

-Coconut oil can add a boost to your kindling when you’re lighting a campfire.
+Coconut oil can add a boost to your kindling when you’re lighting a barbecue or campfire.
 Soak a cotton pad in a small amount of coconut oil and add to your kindling wood to help ignite your fire.

 To clean leather

 Coconut oil can also be a good leather cleaner and conditioner.
 Rub a small amount of oil into your leather goods, allow to penetrate, then wipe away any excess.

 Coconut oil also makes for a great body moisturiser and bath soak.
 Bring two tablespoons to melting point and then add to your bath water.
 Be sure to take care when stepping in and out – adding oil can make the tub slicker than usual.

 Do you have any clever uses for coconut oil?
 Let us know in the comments below!